MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

     '''
     pass
 ```

-## Are You Alive?
+## Are You still conscious?

+Once a hero has been hit they might be knocked out!
+Or they might still be up, how will we know?

-Let's create a function that will return a boolean value to this question.
+You'll use a function to decide.

-Create Hero.is_alive() and have it return true when the hero is alive and false when they are not.
+Create a function that returns a boolean.
+It should return `True` when the hero's `current_health` is greater than 0, and false if not.

 ```python
 def is_alive(self):